Strategic Marketing for Schools & Higher Education

 A) Build a website that works as a guide

 It is always important to have a website that gives a visual, mobile-friendly and user friendly experience.
-It’s purpose should be to assist the target audience in coming closer to a decision — remember, this sometimes includes the parents.
-Include simple and modern ways to get in touch on your website.
+It’s purpose should be to assist the target audience in coming closer to a decision – remember, this sometimes includes the parents.
+Include simple and modern ways to get in touch on your website, for example a live chat function.
 Once they are in contact, there is a bigger chance they feel comfortable with you as a choice.
 Consider making a contact form or using a chat box to answer questions.

 B) Use ambassadors on social media